yulin1117/humob2024/README.md

 Usage

-Run the provided notebook to generate the plots for the stable matrix analysis.
+Run the best_percentage.py to generate the plots for the stable matrix analysis.
 You can adjust the percentages as needed for different visual outputs.